ibrr1/Heartbeat-Tactic/README.md

 4. Type the command ‘python pacemaker.py’ without quotes and press enter.

-5. The output should be like this:
+5. The output should be like this: <br />
 	…
 	DAQ:pulse_simulator: *** New pulse generated! *** 2
 	DAQ:pulse_simulator: *** New pulse generated! *** 1